Beaver: Commercial use

 Beavers have been hunted, trapped, and exploited for their fur, meat, and castoreum.
-Since they typically stayed in one place, trappers could easily find the animals and would kill entire families in a lodge.
-Pre-modern people appear to have thought that the castor sacs of the beaver were its testicles.
-Aesop's Fables describes beavers chewing off their testicles to preserve themselves from hunters, which is impossible because a beaver's testicles are internal; this myth persisted for centuries.
+Since the animals typically stayed in one place, trappers could easily find them and could kill entire families in a lodge.
+Many pre-modern people mistakenly thought that castoreum was produced by the testicles or that the castor sacs of the beaver were its testicles, and females were hermaphrodites.
+Aesop's Fables describes beavers chewing off their testicles to preserve themselves from hunters, which is impossible because a beaver's testicles are internal.
+This myth persisted for centuries, and was corrected by French physician Guillaume Rondelet in the 1500s.
 Beavers have historically been hunted and captured using deadfalls, snares, nets, bows and arrows, spears, clubs, firearms, and leg-hold traps.
 Castoreum was used to lure the animals.

 Castoreum was used for a variety of medical purposes; Pliny the Elder promoted it as a treatment for stomach problems, flatulence, seizures, sciatica, vertigo, and epilepsy.
 He stated it could stop hiccups when mixed with vinegar, toothaches if mixed with oil (by administering into the ear opening on the same side as the tooth), and could be used as an antivenom.
 The substance has traditionally been prescribed to treat hysteria in women, which was believed to have been caused by a "toxic" womb.
 Castoreum's properties have been credited to the accumulation of salicylic acid from willow and aspen trees in the beaver's diet, and has a physiological effect comparable to aspirin.
 Today, the medical use of castoreum has declined and is limited mainly to homeopathy.
-The substance has also been used as an ingredient in perfumes and tinctures.
+The substance is also used as an ingredient in perfumes and tinctures, and as a flavouring in food and drinks.